Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Results

-We next relate predictive performance to training carbon footprint (Fig.~\ref{fig:pearson_carbon_footprint}-a), revealing pronounced differences across models.
-FNO variants are the most efficient, with carbon footprints 2.5–7.5$\times$ smaller than those of U-net variants and FM.
-The top-performing models, UNet-CN, UNet-CN-CP, and UFNO reveal very different training costs: the training carbon footprint of UFNO is less than one-fourth and one-fifth of UNet-CN's and UNet-CN-CP's, respectively.

-\paragraph{Inference Cost.} To provide a more complete evaluation, we also account for inference costs of all the trained models.
-This can be useful in choosing spatio-temporal forecasting models as inference costs can dominate over training or development costs.
+\paragraph{Carbon Footprint.} We next evaluate the carbon footprint and runtime associated with both training and inference (Table~\ref{tab:carbon_combined}).
+Considering carbon efficiency (CO$_2$eq per epoch), FNO and TFNO are roughly as carbon-intensive as the baseline UNet, while the other U-net variants are considerably more intensive.
+Within the U-net family, both the ConvNext design and circular padding make the model more carbon-intensive, with the exception of UNet-CN-CP, which is more efficient relative to UNet-CN.
+This indicates that architectural design choices can interact with computational efficiency in non-trivial ways.
+UFNO stands out as the by far most carbon-efficient model.

-Figure~\ref{fig:pearson_carbon_footprint}-b and c contrast training emissions with one-step inference emissions.
-While the FNO variants are the most carbon-efficient during training, the picture shifts at inference.
-Here, the FNO variants are on average more expensive than the U-net variants.
-FM stands out, with inference costs 2–5.5$\times$ higher than all other models.
-These discrepancies emphasise the importance of considering both training and inference rather than focusing on a single stage.
+Fig.~\ref{fig:carbon} summarises emissions for training~({\bf a}), one-step inference~({\bf b}), and rollout inference~({\bf c}).
+Comparing total training emissions, the carbon footprints of the FNO variants are between 2.4 and 7.4 times lower than those of the U-net variants.
+For one-step inference the pattern changes.
+Here, the FNO variants are on average more expensive than the U-nets.
+During rollout inference, however, the differences between models become smaller.
+This is likely because the fixed overhead of model loading constitutes a larger fraction of the total cost.
+These discrepancies highlight the importance of considering both training and inference costs rather than focusing on a single stage of the modelling pipeline.
+Although carbon footprint and runtime are naturally correlated, they are not strictly proportional across models (Fig.~\ref{fig:time_and_carbon}).

-Padding choices further illustrate the sensitivity of emissions to architectural design.
-Switching from zero to circular padding increases training emissions for both UNet and UNet-CN.
-At inference, the effects diverge: circular padding slightly increases the footprint for UNet, while significantly reducing it for UNet-CN.
-This highlights how even minor inductive design choices -- in this case enforcing circular padding to reflect periodic boundaries -- can shift the efficacy–efficiency balance.

-Table~\ref{tab:carbon_combined} in App.~\ref{app_additional_results} reports both training and inference footprints alongside run times.
-While runtime and energy consumption/ carbon emissions are closely linked, they are not strictly proportional, as some operations could take longer but use less energy, and vice-versa~\citep{henderson_2022,Bakhtiarifard_ECNAS_2024}.
-Additional results for these models can be found in App.~\ref{app_additional_results}.